Aayushsoni09/portfolio-react/public/content/Profile.md

 ## Header
 - Hi, My name is Aayush.
 - I'm a fullstack developer,
-- who is passionate about making the web a better place.
+- passionate about making the web a better place.

 ## About
 I am a web developer who loves to build things.
 I am passionate about my work and I always strive to create something that is both beautiful and functional.
 I am always looking for new challenges and ways to improve my skills.
 I have a strong technical background and am proficient in a variety of programming languages and frameworks.
 I am also a creative thinker and am always looking for new ways to improve the user experience.